 5. The Page Numbers Aren’t Showing Up

-While converting excel to PDF, many of the users have found that the page numbers are not appearing in the PDF.
-While doing this, you must be thinking about why the page numbers are not appearing after converting excel to PDF.
+While converting Excel to PDF, many of the users have found that the page numbers do not appear in the PDF.
+While doing this, you must be thinking about why the page numbers are not appearing after converting Excel to PDF.

 Just by looking at it, you will be getting many answers, but most of them will not be right.
-Just like in any other program, there are some basic settings that can help you to solve the problem of page numbers.
+Just like in any other program, some basic settings can help you to solve the problem of page numbers.

 If you have made changes in your cell alignment, then it might cause this problem.
 To make sure that whether it is due to this or not, you should check the cell alignment first.
 If everything is fine, then there is no need to worry.